barium-bromide/random-c-programming/README.md

-here are some of my random c project its quite intuitive so feel free to use my programs c is a great language for begineers to learn
+here are some of my random c project\n its quite intuitive so feel free to use my programs\n c is a great language for begineers to learn